 The classical forecasting models of time series are auto-regressive model (AR), moving-average model (MA), auto-regressive moving average model (ARMA) and auto-regressive integrated moving average model (ARIMA).
 In turn, the ARIMA model has become one of the more widely used methods in the study of forecasting models for time series.

-To illustrate basic operations with time series data in python we use 6 years of 5 minute NIFTY 50 Indian stock index data set from Kaggle.
+To illustrate operations with time series data in python we use 6 years of 5 minute NIFTY 50 Indian stock index data set from Kaggle.
 The data spans from 9 January 2015 to 25 March 2021.

-Now we can plot the data set and conduct a time series analysis using partial auto-correlation and auto-correlation plots that we will cover in details in the future:
+Moreover, we can plot the data set and conduct a time series analysis using partial auto-correlation and auto-correlation plots that we will cover in details in the future:

 Clearly there is evidence for time-dependence and serial correlation.
 Hence, we should convert the prices to a log-price for symmetry around zero and difference the data for stationarity.